 All student organizations must register with the Office of Student Development in the fall semester.
-Any revision or amendments made to the constitution, changes in advisors, or officers should be noted at this time or at the time of change.
+Any revision or amendments made to the constitution, changes in advisors, or officers should be noted at this time or at the time the changes are made.
 If an organization is not active or does not register with the Office of Student Development, the name of that organization will not appear in the Student Organization guide issued by the Office of Student Development each fall semester.
 Failure to register will also result in the suspension of university privileges including the use of meeting facilities.

-All organizations should select a representative to serve on The Leaders Council.
-The representative's name and mailing address should be turned in to the Office of Student Development when registering in the fall semester.
+All organizations should select a representative to serve on The Leaders' Council.
+The representative's name and mailing address should be submitted to the Office of Student Development at the beginning of the fall semester.